DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ~~~

 The semicolons are necessary to indicate where the arguments to `echo`
 stop.
-We could also use a newline instead.
+We could also use a line break instead.

 ### A Simple Testing Program